huggingface/transformers/docs/source/add_new_model.rst

 :class:`~transformers.PreTrainedModel`.
 The important functionalities that are automatically provided to every new model are :meth:`~transformers.PreTrainedModel.from_pretrained` and :meth:`~transformers.PreTrainedModel.save_pretrained`, which are used for serialization and deserialization.
-All of the other important functionalities, such as :meth:`BrandNewBertModelforward` should be completely defined in the new ``modeling_brand_new_bert.py`` script.
+All of the other important functionalities, such as :meth:`BrandNewBertModel.forward` should be completely defined in the new ``modeling_brand_new_bert.py`` script.
 Next, we want to make sure that a model with a specific head layer, such as :obj:`BrandNewBertForMaskedLM` does not inherit from :obj:`BrandNewBertModel`, but rather uses :obj:`BrandNewBertModel` as a component that can be called in its forward pass to keep the level of abstraction low.
 Every new model requires a